Exchange Program Opportunities for ND Law Students

 How to apply

 To be eligible for foreign exchange, rising 2Ls must have a GPA of 3.0 or higher as of the end of the spring semester of their first year of studies, and rising 3Ls must have a GPA of 3.0 or higher as of the end of spring semester second year.
 In extraordinary circumstances, a student who does not meet the requisite GPA standard and who wishes to study abroad may ask the Dean of the Law School to waive this requirement.
 Any waiver shall be based on a determination regarding whether there are sufficient grounds to conclude that the student will succeed academically in the program given that student’s previous academic performance in law school.
 The determination of the Dean of the Law School will be final and not appealable.
-After successfully completing the application process at the Law School, a student is formally nominated by the International and Graduate Programs Office to the host institution and may be required to complete a second application provided by the host institution.
+After the Law School formally nominates a student through the International and Graduate Programs Office to the host institution, the student may be required to complete a second application provided by the host institution.